Germany: Two soldiers killed in highway truck crash | DW | 26.04.2021

 Police said they were investigating the cause of the accident, and were reported to have interviewed the driver of the overtaking vehicle, who was also injured.

-The vehicles were headed in the direction of traffic traveling to the city of Magdeburg, in the neighboring state of Saxony-Anhalt.
-Police tweeted that the A2 highway was blocked to traffic heading in the direction of the city from Hanover.
+The vehicles were headed in the direction of the city of Magdeburg, in the neighboring state of Saxony-Anhalt.
+Police tweeted that the A2 highway was blocked to traffic heading toward Magdeburg.

 rc/nm (AFP, dpa)